 February is National Children's Dental Health Month

-This year's NCDHM theme is "Sealants Make Sense."
-Posters are 12"x18", English (front) and Spanish (back).
-One pack contains 25 posters, orders are limited to 8 packs (200 posters).
+Available NOW: Free 2024 NCDHM "Healthy Habits for Healthy Smiles!" posters!
+Posters are 12"x18", English on the front and Spanish on the back.
+One pack contains 5 posters, orders are limited to 40 packs (200 posters).

 There are many ways to publicize your oral health messages, events and activities.
 Here are some ideas that will help you get your messages placed: